santanubasu/BPlusJS/README.md

 BPlusJS
 =======

-An implementation of a BPlus tree in Javascript
+An implementation of a BPlus tree in Javascript.

+Provides insertion, deletion, key lookup, range retrieval, and pretty-printed console output of tree structure.